edgedb/edgedb/docs/cli/edgedb.rst

 .. rubric:: Data Operations

 :cli:synopsis:`\\dump FILENAME`
-  Dump current database to a file at *FILENAME*.
+  Dump current database branch to a file at *FILENAME*.

 :cli:synopsis:`\\restore FILENAME`
-  Restore the database dump at *FILENAME* into the currently connected database.
+  Restore the database dump at *FILENAME* into the current branch (or currently connected database for pre-v5).

 .. rubric:: Editing